Mbappe dropped to France bench for Tunisia clash after being pictured with ankle bandage in training

 - Expected to return to first XI in round of 16

 WHAT HAPPENED?
 Mbappe has been named among the substitutes as Les Bleus conclude their World Cup group stage campaign at Education City Stadium on Wednesday.
-The forward was picture with strapping round his ankle in a training session on Tuesday and it has been reported that he is dealing with an ongoing injury that is being managed carefully.
+The forward was pictured with strapping around his ankle in a training session on Tuesday and it has been reported that he is dealing with an ongoing injury that is being managed carefully.

 Editors' Picks